 This UK Tax Strategy sets out the approach of the Deutsche Post DHL Group (DPDHL or the Group) to risk management and governance arrangements in relation to UK taxation.
-It applies to all UK entities in the DPDHL group (the UK Group) and covers the UK Group's attitude towards tax compliance, tax governance, tax planning and tax risk management as well our approach to dealing with the UK tax authorities (HMRC).
+It applies to all UK entities in the DPDHL group (the UK Group) and covers the UK Group's attitude towards tax compliance, tax governance, tax planning and tax risk management as well as our approach to dealing with the UK tax authorities (HMRC).

-The UK Tax Strategy has been derived from and is consistent with the Group's Corporate Strategy, Strategy 2020.
-Strategy 2020 provides a framework for the Group's values, beliefs and aspirations and is based on the three pillars of Focus, Connect and Grow.
-Each of these pillars provides clear objectives for the coming years with ambitious yet achievable goals.
-Success is measured in terms of the three bottom lines of being the Provider of Choice, the Employer of Choice and the Investment of Choice.
+The UK Tax Strategy has been derived from and is consistent with the Group's former Corporate Strategy, Strategy 2020.
+Strategy 2020 provided a framework for the Group's values, beliefs and aspirations and was based on the three pillars of Focus, Connect and Grow.
+Each of these pillars provided clear objectives for the coming years with ambitious yet achievable goals.
+Success was measured in terms of the three bottom lines of being the Provider of Choice, the Employer of Choice and the Investment of Choice.
 Strategy 2020 has recently been replaced with Strategy 2025.
 With Strategy 2025 - Delivering excellence in a digital world - the Group is laying the foundation to continue its successful growth trajectory beyond the horizon defined by its previous Strategy 2020.

 Code of Conduct

 Underlying everything the Group does is a commitment to responsible, ethically irreproachable and legally compliant behaviour.
 The objectives and rules that govern this commitment are summarised in the Group's Code of Conduct.
 The UK Tax Strategy is underpinned by the Code of Conduct in order to ensure full compliance with all statutory obligations.

 UK Tax Strategy